“What’s really the best full body workout?”

 Things to Know About the Back Muscle

 The back is a strange muscle to use.
 We instinctively know how to use our arms, but our back?
-When we start with a row or a pull-down we rely only on our arms.
-It’s only through proper mechanics the back muscle can be engaged.
-A proper pull will have little feeling on your arms while most of the tension will be on the back muscle.
+When we start with a barbell row or a lat pull-down we rely only on our arms.
+It’s only through proper mechanics that the back muscles can be engaged.
+A proper pull will have little feeling on your arms while most of the tension will be on the back muscles.

 Lat Pull-Down: Think of pulling the bar apart.
 Try to bring the elbow toward your ribs.
 Visualize the movement and think of breaking the bar apart.

 Pull-Over: Arms perfectly straight.
 Any slight bend in the arm causes the tension to go to the triceps (back of the arm).
 Pull with your armpits.
 Under the muscle.

 Row: My favorite back exercise, keeping the abs tight, pretend you’re squeezing a pencil with your shoulder blades.
 Pin the shoulders back.
 And squeeze the back muscle.
 The major benefit of the row exercise is it can be combined with another one of the big three movers for even more caloric expenditure.
 Rows are great for lunges, squats, and single-leg exercises.
 Making this circuit one of the biggest calories burning combinations possible.

 Common Mistakes: Sometimes I see females performing a bent over row with a light dumbbell.
 This may look like a good move.
 But the problem is the back muscle is too strong for the light dumbbell.
 The movement works but with more weight.
 The back muscle is quite strong and if you only use five pounds, it doesn’t really benefit you.